How to Clear a Green Pool in 5 Days or Less

 - Test the water

-In the beginning, you have to know clearly the level of the issue by using a chemical test kit to check the chlorine and pH levels of your swimming pool.
+In the beginning, you have to know clearly the level of the issue by using a chemical test kit to check the chlorine and pH levels of your above ground pools .
 If the levels of chlorine decrease under 1 ppm, this can lead to the growth of algae in the pool.

 - Make the balance of the Chemistry of the Pool